Vigoo0o/Bank-Project/README.md

 # Bank Management System

-This project is a simple **Bank Management System** built in C++ as part of the "Algorithms and Problem Solving Level 3" course from [ProgrammingAdvices.com](https://programmingadvices.com).
+This project is a simple **Bank Management System** built in C++.
 The system manages bank clients' information such as account numbers, pin codes, names, phone numbers, and account balances.

 ## What's New in the Bank Program